Skip to content

 • Edwin’s Place — A mixed-use 126 unit, 100% low-income affordable rental housing geared towards low-income working adults and families from the community and permanent supportive rental housing for special needs homeless families and single adults, including homeless Vets.
 The housing development combines commercial and community facilities to create a community that invigorates the neighborhood, providing new jobs and business opportunities.
 Social support services are provided on-site and by referral to off-site community-based service providers.

-• Glenmore Manor Senior Apartments — 59 units within Glenmore Manor Apartments will be set aside as permanent, supportive senior housing for very low-income seniors which will allow them to age-in-place.
+• Glenmore Manor Senior Apartments — 59 units within Glenmore Manor Apartments HDFC will be set aside as permanent, minimal-care apartments for very low-income seniors which will allow them to age-in-place.
 40% of the units will be set aside for homeless seniors with special needs.
 60% of the units will be set aside for independent but very low-income seniors.
 All tenants must be 62 years of age or older.
 Social support services will be provided on and off-site.

 line650